What is Exclusion?

 - Quash the decision and direct that the governing body considers the exclusion again.
 The panel may only quash the decision on the grounds of illegality, irrationality or procedural impropriety.

-More information is available in the parents guide to exclusion appeals [pdf document] or you can contact the clerk to independent appeal panel on 01325 405492.
+More information is available in the parents guide to exclusion appeals [external link] or you can contact the clerk to independent appeal panel on 01325 405492.